JoyDDDDNM/CPPJsonParser/README.md

 ### Parser::FromString

-Accept an Json raw string and convert it into JObject
+Accept an Json format string (From file stream) and convert it into JObject

 ### Parser::ToJSON